 Green tea is the second most popular beverage in the world, after water.
-That fact is not surprising in countries like the UK and China where drinking tea is a daily ritual.
+That's not surprising in countries like the UK and China where drinking tea is a daily ritual.
 But in the United States, tea consumption is hardly as popular — unless it's iced.
 More than 85 percent of tea consumed in the U.S. is chilled and most is purchased in the form of ready-to-drink tea bags.
-Still, as consumer demand increases for healthier alternatives to soda and other sugary drinks, tea continues to make its way into the American lifestyle.
+Still, as consumer demand increases for healthier alternatives to soda and even coffee, tea continues to make its way into the American lifestyle.

 Green tea is full of nutrients and antioxidants and has been discovered to contain an anti-cancer compound.
 According to the American Institute for Cancer Research, there’s an increasing amount of scientific evidence suggesting that regular consumption of green tea may have a role in preventing a variety of cancers.
 According to Jeffrey R. Prince, AICR Vice President for Education, "The overwhelming majority of Americans may be cutting themselves off from the very cancer-protective, health-promoting effects that are beginning to show up again and again in the scientific literature."